 Caffeine causes calcium loss; it increases your risk of osteoporosis.
 Broken bones are very painful.

 Chocolate is a stronger pain-inducer than coffee or tea.
-Chocolate causes dramatic increases in muscle tension and pain, even though chocolate contains much less caffeine than coffee.
-Why?
-Theobromine, an alkaloid in chocolate, is a muscle stimulant.
+Chocolate causes dramatic increases in muscle tension and pain.
+Chocolate contains less caffeine than coffee, but has large amounts of theophylline, similar to caffeine.
+The combined effect of caffeine and theophylline is probably why chocolate makes muscles tense and painful.

 Most chocolate, and some coffee, is grown in Ivory Coast (West Africa), using child slavery.
 Chocolate and coffee cause severe pain for slaves: they are beaten routinely.